Get all the latest data for Prague

 Can I legally rent out property on my visa in Prague right now?

-You do not need to live in Czechia to rent out your Prague property, and many foreign owners manage rentals from abroad through a local property manager.
+You do not need to live in Czechia to rent out a Prague property, because many foreign owners use a local property manager, tax adviser and bank account process.

 We cover everything there is to know about buying and renting out in Prague here.